agens-no/AGGeometryKit/README.md

 ## Quadrilaterals

 A quadrilateral is a polygon with four sides (or edges) and four vertices or corners.
-AGGeometryKit gives you lets you control each corner point individually.
+AGGeometryKit lets you control each corner point individually.

 You can access `quadrilateral` as a property just like you would do with `frame`, `center` or `bounds`.
 The coordinates is in same coordinate system as `frame` and `position`.
 You can use the quadrilateral on any UIView or CALayer - even webviews - with just as good performance as you would have not using it.
 The underlying technology is CATransform3D.
 More about quadrilaterals: http://en.wikipedia.org/wiki/Quadrilateral